UNIVERSITY OF WISCONSIN River Falls

 You can get the infection through contact with blood or body fluids from an infected person.
 Hepatitis B is a hardy virus that can live for more than a week in dried blood or body fluids on clothes or other surfaces.
 Common ways of getting the disease include: a) through sexual contact (100 times more contagious than HIV spread sexually); b) through the eyes or mouth by exposure to blood or other body fluids; c) through the skin by way of cuts, scrapes, needle sticks or needle sharing; and, d) through contact between an infected mother and her newborn child during birth and early infancy.

-For more information on Hepatitis B and the vaccine, please check out the Centers for Disease Control's (CDC) web page or the Hepatitis B Foundation web page by clicking here.
-Vaccinations are also available through the Vibrant Health Family Clinics in River Falls (formerly River Falls Medical Clinic).
-Call 425-6701 to make an appointment.
-These services are not covered under Student Health Services.
+For more information on Hepatitis B and the vaccine, please check out the Centers for Disease Control's (CDC) web page or the Hepatitis B Foundation web page.
+Vaccinations may be available through Pierce County Public Health Department at no cost for some students if no health insurance coverage and depending on age.
+Please call ahead to 715-273-6755 to make arrangements.
+Vaccinations are also available through the Vibrant Health Family Clinic in River Falls; although these vaccinations are not covered by Student Health Services, the Clinic will bill most insurances.
+Please call 715-425-6701 to schedule an appointment.

 Anyone exposed to tuberculosis (TB) or showing symptoms of TB should see a health care provider for evaluation and possible TB testing.
 TB tests are generally not needed for people with a low risk of infection with TB bacteria.
 The United States Public Health Service and the Centers for Disease Control and Prevention recommend that TB testing be performed on all individuals who may be at increased risk of TB as indicated below (CDC April 2012).